A Tiered Approach to Introducing Technology and AI to Children

 • Engage in activities that incorporate technology, such as Bible story apps or simple games alongside traditional play.

-• Foster an environment where screens are not a default activity, but one of many options for exploration and learning.
+• Foster an environment where screens are one of many options for exploration and learning.

 Parental Actions